top of page

 about alison

-Alison Pogorelc is an American director of opera, theater, and film known for her innovative and multidisciplinary approach to storytelling.
+Alison Pogorelc is an American director celebrated for her innovative and multidisciplinary approach to storytelling across opera, theater, and film.

-In the 2022-23 season, she joined the assistant stage directing staff at the Metropolitan Opera and made her West Coast debut with a highly praised production of Paul Dukas’ Ariane et Barbe-Bleue for West Edge Opera.
-The production was selected as Best of 2022 by the San Francisco Chronicle and Mercury News.
-Alison also directed the Studio Showcase at Wolf Trap Opera and Handel's Agrippina at the University of Cincinnati College-Conservatory of Music.
-She was recently honored with the National Opera Association's JoElyn Wakefield-Wright Stage Director Fellowship and OPERA America's Robert L. B. Tobin Director-Designer Prize for her concept of Strauss’ Salome.
+During the previous season, she joined the directing staff at the Metropolitan Opera and made her West Coast debut with a critically acclaimed production of Paul Dukas' Ariane et Barbe-Bleue for West Edge Opera.
+This production was chosen as the Best of 2022 by both the San Francisco Chronicle and Mercury News.

 1018825D-0F7E-4BBD-A3CD-F63C571BAE27.JPEG